-This project is work in progress.
+This project is still work in progress after a year.
 I am attempting to pattern a corset myself from first principles (then a lot of looking at what other people do once I find the problems).

 The corset will hopefully be useful for Victorian style dresses, but mostly I want to learn about structure.
 So far I'm at the mockup stage and I'm learning a lot.